checkly/docs.checklyhq.com/site/content/docs/CICD/vercel.md

 We will report it as **skipped** when:

 1. A check doesn't report any Web Vitals.
 They are all `null`.
-This happens when using Puppeteer based checks.
+This happens when for example when using Puppeteer based checks.
 2. Or, the domain of the visited URL in the script does not match the domain of the **deployment URL**.
 In 9 out of 10 cases this should be the URL for your Preview and Production deployments.